 Thousand Islands Area Habitat for Humanity has been chartered by Habitat for Humanity, International to provide service to Jefferson County and Lewis County, New York State.

 In the fall of 2014 we began a house construction project at an old factory site in Carthage, NY.
 This is a partnership between the Village of Carthage, Jefferson County, Carthage Federal Savings and Loan, as well as many other organizations.
 The intent is to redevelop the site into 6 new houses.
-The first two houses were completed by January 2016.
-And the third house is scheduled to begin spring of 2016.
+The first two houses were completed by January 2016 and the third house was completed in June 2017.
+Our fourth house will begin construction in summer 2019.

 What Are Habitat Houses Like?